freenas/freenas-docs/userguide/sharing.rst

-* Shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive task for a parent dataset.
+* Shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by SMB or a recursive task for a parent dataset.

-* The periodic snapshot task should be created and at least one snapshot should exist **before** creating the CIFS share.
-If you created the CIFS share first, restart the CIFS service in :menuselection:`Services --> Control Services`.
+* The periodic snapshot task should be created and at least one snapshot should exist **before** creating the SMB share.
+If the SMB share was created first, restart the SMB service in :menuselection:`Services --> Control Services`.

-* Appropriate permissions must be configured on the volume/dataset being shared by CIFS.
+* Appropriate permissions must be configured on the volume/dataset being shared by SMB.

 * Users cannot delete shadow copies on the Windows system due to the way Samba works.
 Instead, the administrator can remove snapshots from the %brand% administrative GUI.
-The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the CIFS share.
+The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the SMB share.

 To configure shadow copy support, use the instructions in :ref:`Configuring Authenticated Access Without a Domain Controller`